 The rivers activity is currently maintained under Contract 1064.
 This contract sets out the operations and maintenance requirements for X and Y rated areas over a seven year period and which must also be operated in accordance with the Global Riverworks Consent.
-Taylors Contracting Co Ltd was awarded Contract 1064 in 2016; the contract is a 3+2+2 format.
+Taylors Contracting Co Ltd was awarded Contract 1064 in 2016; this contract is a three year; plus two years; plus two years format.
 The current contract will expire in 2022.